yigalomer/Yuv2RgbRenderScript/README.md

 Yuv2RgbRenderScript
 ===================
-Get the camera preview image and apply a blure effect using render script
+Get the camera preview image and apply a blur effect using render script